yugabyte/yugabyte-db/docs/content/preview/reference/drivers/java/yugabyte-jdbc-reference.md

 ## Try it out

-This tutorial shows how to use the Yugabyte JDBC Driver with YugabyteDB.
+This tutorial shows how to use the YugabyteDB JDBC Driver with YugabyteDB.
 It starts by creating a three-node cluster with a replication factor of 3.
 This tutorial uses the [yb-ctl](/preview/admin/yb-ctl/#root) utility.

 Next, you use [yb-sample-apps](https://github.com/yugabyte/yb-sample-apps/tree/master) to demonstrate the driver's load balancing features and create a Maven project to learn how to use the driver in an application.